Install eZ Platform¶

 Before getting started, make sure you review the requirements page to see the systems we support and use for testing.

-Install Composer, the PHP command line dependency manager.
+Install a recent stable version of Composer, the PHP command line dependency manager.
 Use the package manager for your Linux distribution.
 For example on Ubuntu:

 Install Composer locally